 "I would like to speak with Hianta-sama," I chirped, grinning.

 He stared at me.
 "Do you have an appointment?"

 "No… But, she's not head of the family, yet, so does it really matter?"

 He scowled at me.
 I continued to grin cheekily.

-"I will see if she Hinata-hime wishes to see you," He said thinly after a moment.
-I gave him a nod—but I don't think he needed my acknowledgement—before he was gone and the gates were closed.
+"I will see if Hinata-hime wishes to see you," he said thinly after a moment.
+I gave him a nod—but I doubted he needed (or wanted) my acknowledgement—before he was gone and the gates were closed.

 Yes, anyway… I also really want to train with her.
 Who knows, maybe I can help her become at least a bit stronger before the exams.
 Then maybe she might put up a better fight against Neji.